-Phil Richards, Corero's Group CFO, is primarily responsible for shareholder liaison.
-Phil can be contacted by email at philip.richards@corero.com.
+Chris Goulden, Corero's Group CFO, is primarily responsible for shareholder liaison.
+Chris can be contacted by email at chris.goulden@corero.com.

 If shareholders wish to discuss any matters with Corero's Chairman, Jens Montanana, he can be contacted by email at jens.montanana@corero.com.